PurdueECE/action-foreach/README.md

                   with:
                     path: $REPO_DIR/Prelab06'
 ```
 The `REPO` environment variable is set in each repo's workflow file.
-Its format is `owner/repo`.
+Its format is `owner/repo` (see example above).

 The `REPO_DIR` environment variable is set in each repo's workflow file to be the subdirectory where the individual repo is located.
-This variable should be used if any paths within each repo need to be referenced in its workflow.
+This variable should be used if any paths within each repo need to be referenced in its workflow (see example above).

 ## Important Notes
-It is recommended to set the trigger in the `workflow` input to `on: push`, otherwise the generated workflows will not run immediately.
+It is recommended to set the trigger in the `workflow` input to `on: workflow_run` so that it will run in response to the action-foreach run (see example above).

 It is NOT recommended to set the trigger for the workflow that calls `action-foreach` to be `on: push`.
 This is because an infinite recursion will occur: the foreach action will run on a push which will push a new commit with the generated workflows that will again cause the foreach action to be run.